-No capital costs are incurred to participate in the programme, and revenue costs have been limited to travel to attend workshops run by The Carbon Trust.
+4.1.1 No capital costs are incurred to participate in the programme, and revenue costs have been limited to travel to attend workshops run by The Carbon Trust.
 Many training events are by web-based teleconference to reduce the need for participants to travel.

-In the longer term it is likely that substantial savings will ensue from energy efficiency and other measures currently being quantified by the Programme Board and Carbon Management Team.
-It is currently expected that these additional savings will be offset against inflation and price increases expected for fuel and energy expenditure and are not expected to be cash releasing savings, but will avoid the need for an increase in budgets for energy inflation.
-This said, the detail is not yet available and will be detailed in a future report when data and information is available.

-As part of the budget setting framework for 2010/11+, managers have been requested to state whether their savings and efficiency targets will have an impact on their service's carbon footprint.
-This will allow data collection and identification of additional measures to be included in the programme.

-Another driver for participating in this programme is the Carbon Reduction Commitment (CRC) which commences in April 2010 and will require the council to make a financial initial outlay of £450,000 per annum for 2010/2011 and the same amount again for 2011/2012 towards our carbon allowances.
-This has already been accounted for in the council's medium term financial plan and will form part of the draft budget proposals for Council in February 2010.
+- 4.1.2 In the longer term it is likely that substantial savings will ensue from energy efficiency and other measures currently being quantified by the Programme Board and Carbon Management Team.
+It is currently expected that these additional savings will be offset against inflation and price increases expected for fuel and energy expenditure and are not expected to be cash-releasing savings, but will avoid the need for an increase in budgets for energy inflation. - 4.1.3 As part of the budget setting framework for 2010/11+, managers have been requested to state whether their savings and efficiency targets will have an impact on their service's carbon footprint.
+This will allow data collection and identification of additional measures to be included in the programme. - 4.1.4 Another driver for participating in this programme is the Carbon Reduction Commitment (CRC) which commences in April 2010 and will require the council to make a financial initial outlay of £450,000 (60% from schools) per annum for 2010/2011 and the same amount again for 2011/2012 towards our carbon allowances.
+This has already been accounted for in the council's medium term financial plan and formed part of the draft budget proposals for Council in February 2010.
 Savings identified as part of the Carbon Management Programme will in turn have an impact on the Council's financial outlay towards the CRC.
 Detailed financial reports will be available throughout the programme to gain the advice of, and request scrutiny opinion on, the utilisation of such savings, which will be ultimately approved by Cabinet.